KrauseFx/krausefx.com/_posts/2022-06-10-hijacking-report.md

 This will not solve the actual problem of Meta running JavaScript code against your website, but at least no additional JS scripts will be injected.

+It's easy for an app to detect if the current browser is the Instagram/Facebook app by checking the user agent, however I couldn't find a good way to pop out of the in-app browser automatically to open Safari instead.
+If you know a solution, I'd [love to know](https://twitter.com/KrauseFx).

 ### Meta Pixel

 The external JavaScript file the Instagram app injects ([connect.facebook.net/en_US/pcm.js](https://connect.facebook.net/en_US/pcm.js)) is the <i>Meta Pixel</i>, as well as some code to build a bridge to communicate with the host app.